manuel-uberti/filmsinwords/_posts/2020-08-09-fifty-shades-of-criticism.md

 What this piece aims to do is subverting a writing which can barely call itself a review.
 Let’s call it a short-review to hide its blatant rant side.
-It’s a write-up on Sam Taylor-Johnson’s *Fifty Shades of Grey[^1]* which I am going to take apart paragraph by paragraph because I want to offer a different opinion, mostly an opposite one, on each and everyone of them.
+It’s a write-up on Sam Taylor-Johnson’s *Fifty Shades of Grey[^1]* which I am going to take apart paragraph by paragraph because I want to offer a another opinion, mostly an opposite one, on each and everyone of them.
 By the way, I wrote the words I am about to destroy.